 “We are in initial discussions with them about a new contract to transition Scoreboard off the SBTech platform and onto the DraftKings platform, as well as any other potential products and services.
 It is likely I will be coming to you in the March meeting for approval of a major procurement for this purpose.”

 If everything goes according to plan, this would be the second exclusive market for the highly popular mobile sports betting app.
-DraftKings also has an arrangement with New Hampshire as the only legal sportsbook provider in that state.
+DraftKings also has an arrangement with New Hampshire as the sole sportsbook in that state.